KORINZ/openai-nhk-quiz/README.md

 api_key = "YOUR_API_KEY_HERE"
 ```

-2. Make sure that the `openai_key.py` file is in the same directory as the main program file.
+2. Ensure the `openai_key.py` file is in the same directory as the main program file.

 ### Usage